mchenliu/Tableau_Project_Sales-Customer_Dashboard/README.md

 - Refined the dashboard's design, including colors, text styles, and inner/outer padding for a clean and professional look.
 - Added the logo and buttons to the title bar for a cohesive and branded design.
 - Converted the buttons to floating and added to the floating filter.
-- Fine tuned the settings of the floating filter.
+- Fine-tuned the settings of the floating filter.
 - Performed thorough testing.

 *Define different objects in the sketch*